uber/prototool/README.md

 Prototool is purposefully all put under internal in an attempt to emphasize that you should not install `prototool` with `go get`.
 Although you can technically `go get` from `internal`, we do not check in the vendor directory, so `go get` will not respect the versions in `glide.yaml`.
-We have specific version requirements, so not using these can and probably will result in errors building
+We have specific version requirements, so not using these can and probably will result in errors when building
 `prototool` and/or result in unexpected runtime errors.

 ## Quick Start